bsotomayorg/UACh-MIN-Graph_NLP/README.md

 1. Van Steen, M. (2010).
 Graph theory and complex networks.
 An introduction.
 2. Newman, M. (2010).
 Networks: An Introduction.

-However, the full list of references can be found at the very end of each section (jupyter notebook).
+The full list of references can be found at the very end of each section (jupyter notebook).

 ---